Mike Ford Preview, Player Props: Mariners vs. Reds

 Mike Ford At The Plate

-- Ford has picked up an RBI in 29.2% of his games this year, with more than one RBI in 10.8% of his games.
-He has also driven in three or more runs in two contests.
+- Ford has an RBI in 20 of 66 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

-- In 20 of 65 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 21 games this year (31.8%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.